stanfordnlp/nn-depparser/release/3.7.0/README.md

 python train.py -l <lang> -d <data_path> --job_id <model_name>
 ```
 * `data_path = /u/nlp/data/dependency_treebanks/corenlp-3.7.0/english-wsj` (or `english`, `chinese`, `german`, `french`, `spanish`).
-* All the models are basically the same as that in original paper (one layer with cubic function), except that **we increase `hidden_size` to `1000`**.
+* All the models are basically the same as that in the original paper (one layer with cubic function), except that **we increase `hidden_size` to `1000`**.
 * We used automatic part-of-speech tags (i.e., the `train.conll`, `dev.conll` and `test.conll` files) for training all models.
     * For Chinese and German, there is a big gap (5-10%) in UAS/LAS if we train models using gold or automatic POS tags.
 We attribute it to POS accuracy.
-* The performance and speed of the final models are given below:
+* The performance and speeds of the final models are given below:
     * Punctuations are excluded in evaluation (see `utils.punct` function).
-    * The models are trained using Python code and we tested it in Java.
-We found that the results differ slightly, so there is still some subtitle difference between the two implementations (and we haven't fixed it yet).
+    * The models are trained using Python code and tested in Java.
+We found that the results differ slightly, so there is still some small and unknown difference between the two implementations (and we haven't fixed it yet).
-    * The speeds were tested on `jagupard6`.
+    * The speeds are tested on `jagupard6`.

 Treebank    | UAS (dev) | LAS (dev) | UAS (test) | LAS (test) | sent/s
 ----------  | --------- | ---------- | ----- | ------ | ---------